JGalego/RunNX/formal/README.md

-# Formal Verification for RunNX
+# Formal Verification for RunNX // Work in Progress 🚧

 This directory contains formal specifications and verification tools for the RunNX ONNX runtime, making it mathematically verifiable using formal methods.